New techniques for jet calibration with the ATLAS detector: In situ analysis

 The measurement of the top-quark mass is limited by the $b$-quark jet energy scale ($b$JES) and a measurement of the $b$JES can potentially improve the precision.
 The direct balance (DB) technique is used in $\gamma$+jet events to measure the balance of a ($b$-tagged) jet against a well-calibrated photon.
 It represents the first measurement determining the $b-$tagged jet energy scale using the PFlow jets in this event topology. \ptref is defined in terms of the reference object \pt, $\ptref=\pt\times\cos\Delta\phi$, where \pt is the transverse momentum of the photon, and $\Delta\phi$ is the azimuthal angle difference between the photon and the leading jet.

 The selections are similar to the $\gamma$+jet selection in the MPF method unless stated otherwise.
 Events must have a jet with $\pt>20$~\GeV\ instead of $\pt>10$~\GeV\ in the central detector region ($|\etadet|<0.8$).
 The higher jet \pt threshold arises due to the tighter requirement on the jet transverse momentum in the $b-$tagging algorithm used.
 To suppress additional radiation, the DB technique requires the subleading jet $\pt^\text{j2} < \text{max}(0.1 \times \ptref,15)~\GeV$ and $\Delta \phi^{\gamma,\text{jet}} > 2.8$.
 Jets in the inner tracker coverage ($|\eta|<2.5$) containing $b-$hadrons are identified ($b-$tagged) by a multivariate algorithm (DL1r) using information of impact parameters of tracks and displaced vertices~\cite{ATLAS:2022qxm}.
 The $b-$tagging working points with an average efficiency of 60\%, 70\%, 77\% and 85\% are used.
 The events are classified into inclusive and $b$-tagged categories.
 The $b-$tagged category is predominantly composed of the $b-$ and $c-$ quark jets while the light quark and gluon jets dominates the inclusive categories.
+A jet is labelled as $b-$ ($c-$) quark jets if any $b$($c$) parton or hadron at particle level is found to be within a cone of $\Delta R<0.3$ around a reconstructed jet, otherwise it is labelled as light quark or gluons.
 A summary of the jet flavour composition for inclusive and $b-$tagged jets is documented in Table~\ref{tab:btaggingWP_composition}.
 The 85\% $b-$tagging working points are dominated by the presence of $c-$quark jets and the measurement can be used to constrain the $c$JES in $H\rightarrow c\bar{c}$ analysis~\cite{HIGG-2021-12} for instance.